Procedure: Return to work

 - The University is committed to provide suitable employment and return to work assistance for injured and ill staff members.

 - This document informs staff, supervisors and Human Resources (HR) practitioners involved in the return to work process of the return to work hierarchy, provision of suitable duties, work trials and the redeployment process.

-- The University’s Rehabilitation Case Manager (RCM), within the Work Environment Group (WEG) manages the processes outlined in this procedure including deciding whether the staff member undertakes a rehabilitation assessment and/or rehabilitation program.
+- The University’s Rehabilitation Case Manager (RCM), within the Work Environment Group (WEG) manages the processes outlined in this procedure including deciding whether the staff member or former employee undertakes a rehabilitation assessment and/or rehabilitation program.
 This is done in consultation with College/Division Human Resource areas and the staff member’s supervisor, as appropriate, to ensure an inclusive approach.

 - This document is read in conjunction with the University’s:

 - Rehabilitation policy;